Apply for a Passport in Person

-- If you do not have a Social Security number, you must submit a signed statement including the phrase, “I declare under penalty of perjury under the laws of the United States of America that the following is true and correct: I have never been issued a Social Security Number by the Social Security Administration.”
+- If you do not have a Social Security number, you must submit a statement, signed and dated, that includes the phrase, “I declare under penalty of perjury under the laws of the United States of America that the following is true and correct: I have never been issued a Social Security Number by the Social Security Administration.”

 - For more information, please see Frequently Asked Questions.

 - You may request a larger passport book with 52 pages, at no additional cost, by checking the '52 page' box at the top of the DS-11.

 2. Provide Evidence of U.S. Citizenship